luisdiaz9/BBVA-Funds-Analytics/README.md

 The scatter plot displays a profit comparison between all of them. <br>
 A search engine breaks down every item in the database such as the most current price obtained from the Bancomer Asset Management websites.
-The pie charts depict actual profits (credit) of multiple 1000 MXN investments recorded into a double entry accounting system such as debits, credits and balances from January to April 2020.
+The pie charts depict actual profits (debits) of multiple 1000 MXN investments recorded into a double entry accounting system such as debits, credits and balances from January to April 2020.
 In the dashboard, interactive scatter plots illustrate cumulative amounts in pesos, capability expenditure in percentage and total profits per fund or type of fund (Debt or Equity Market).
 Tools used: Python, JSON, JavaScript,